-This state of affairs continued in October and November.
-In the first four months after the signing of the Polish-Soviet agreement some hundreds of thousands of Polish citizens (including a considerable number belonging to national minorities) received their freedom and, with the co-operation of the Soviet authorities, at that time well-disposed toward them, were given Polish passports and cultural and material support by the Polish Embassy.
+So it was also in October and November.
+In the course of the first four months after the signing of the Polish-Soviet agreement some hundreds of thousands of Polish citizens (including a considerable number belonging to national minorities) received their freedom and, with the co-operation of the Soviet authorities, who were well-disposed to them at that time, were given Polish passports and cultural and material support by the Polish Embassy.
 Simultaneously the ranks of the Polish army were filled by about 46,000 volunteers from the Polish citizens (including many Jews and White Ruthenians, and a smaller number of Ukrainians) who had been released from prisons and camps.
-But in November the Commissar of the Kazak Republic, General Shcherbakov, issued an order that all Polish citizens of Ukrainian, White Ruthenian, and Jewish nationality, at liberty and fit for military service should be directed to the Red Army.
-To a protest made by the Polish Embassy, the Soviet Government replied in a note of December 1, in which it threw doubt upon the Polish citizenship of persons of Jewish, Ukrainian and White Ruthenian origin who had been deported from the eastern provinces of Poland during the Soviet occupation, "because the question of the frontiers of the U.S.S.R. and Poland is not yet settled, and is subject to revision in the future."
-On December 4, Stalin did, indeed, sign a declaration at the Kremlin with General Sikorski, to the effect that the relations of the Soviet and Polish Government would be based on "mutual honest observance of the undertakings they have assumed."
-Yet immediately after General Sikorski's departure from Russia the Soviet Government, in its notes to the Allied States concerning German atrocities began to mention Polish towns as if they were towns of the U.S.S.R.
-In 1942 it was made impossible for the Polish Embassy to continue to protect Polish citizens; on January 16, 1943, the U.S.S.R.
+But in November the Commissar of the Kazak Republic, General Shcherbakov, issued an order that all Polish citizens of Ukrainian, White Ruthenian, and Jewish nationality who were at liberty and were fit for military service should be directed to the Red Army.
+To a protest made against this by the Polish Embassy, the Soviet Government replied in a note of December 1, in which it threw doubt upon the Polish citizenship of persons of Jewish, Ukrainian and White Ruthenian origin who had been deported during the Soviet occupation from the eastern provinces of Poland, "because the question of the frontiers of the U.S.S.R. and Poland is not yet settled, and is subject to revision in the future."
+Stalin did, indeed, sign a declaration at the Kremlin in conjunction with General Sikorski on December 4, and afterwards published it, to the effect that the relations of the U.S.S.R. would be based on "mutual honest observance of the undertaking they have assumed."
+Yet immediately after General Sikorski's departure from Russia the Soviet Government, in its notes to the Allied States concerning German barbarities, began to mention Polish towns as if they were towns of the U.S.S.R.
+In 1942 it was rendered impossible for the Polish Embassy to continue to protect Polish citizens within the territory of the U.S.S.R.; and on January 16, 1943, the U.S.S.R.
 Government informed the Polish Embassy that it was withdrawing the right of Polish citizenship from all those whose possession of it had been previously acknowledged; and on April 26 it broke off diplomatic relations with Poland.

-Although the Government of the U.S.S.R. thus failed to carry out the provisions of the Polish-Soviet agreement of July 30, 1941, it did not denounce the agreement, which accordingly remained in full force and effect.
-By that agreement the Soviet Government admitted that the German-Soviet treaties concerning territorial changes in Poland had lost their validity-and that the Ribbentrop-Molotov line partitioning Poland, described in those treaties, had accordingly also lost its validity.
-But if the partition of Poland between Germany and the U.S.S.R. was no longer valid, then Poland continued legally to exist undivided as it had been before September And if it still existed, though temporarily under German occupation, and was recognized not only by Great Britain and the United States, but also by the U.S.S.R.-as was indicated by the mere fact that the Soviet Government concluded with it the agreement of July 30, 1941-then there was no common Soviet-German frontier.
+Although the Government of the U.S.S.R. thus failed to carry out the provisions of the Polish-Soviet agreement of July 30, 1941, it did not denounce the agreement, which accordingly retained its legal validity.
+Now by that agreement the Soviet Government admitted that the German-Soviet treaties concerning territorial changes in Poland had lost their force-and that the Ribbentrop-Molotov line partitioning Poland, described in those treaties, had accordingly likewise lost its validity.
+But if the partition of Poland between Germany and the U.S.S.R. was no longer valid, then Poland continued legally to exist undivided as it had been before September 1939.
+And if it still existed, though temporarily under German occupation, and was recognized not only by Great Britain and the United States, but also by the U.S.S.R.-as was indicated by the mere fact that the Soviet Government concluded with it the agreement of July 30, 1941-then there was no common Soviet-German frontier.
 The Ribbentrop-Molotov Line was never at any time the Polish-Soviet frontier.
 It was a Soviet-German frontier, drawn across Poland, which, as both the contracting parties asserted, had vanished from the surface of the earth and was never to reappear.